PIYUSH-01/WCAT-CLI/README.md

 `-rs` | split the data with spaces in between and then join them without any space betweeen them `-rn` | split the data whenever encounter a "newline" and then join all together in one line.
-`-remspec` | remove specific argument that we'd pass in the statement with a % in front of it `-rsc` | emove whatever is given in front of this flag except letters and spaces.
+`-remspec` | remove specific argument that we'd pass in the statement with a % in front of it `-rsc` | remove whatever is given in front of this flag except letters and spaces.
-`-s` | add numbering in front of all the lines present in the file given.
+`-s` | add serialised numbering in front of all the lines present in the file given.
-`-sn` | add nubering in front of all the non-empty lines present in the file given.
+`-sn` | add serialised numbering in front of all the non-empty lines present in the file given.
 `-rel` | remove all extra/empty lines present in our file `-rel1` | remove all extra/empty lines except 1 empty line after every non-empty line present in our file `-a2f1` | read the given files and then append their data and add it into a new file.